yuokada/go-dnsrcache/README.md

 )

 func main() {
-    // Create a DNS cache with a default TTL of 10 seconds cache := dnsrcache.NewDNSCache(10 * time.Second)
+    // Create a DNS reverse cache with a default TTL of 10 seconds cache := dnsrcache.NewDNSReverseCache(10 * time.Second)

     // Fetch domains for an IP address address := "127.0.0.1"